-If you notice that a learner requires support and has not made a formal request, please be in touch with your program director who will address your concerns with our accessibility representative.
+If you notice that a learner requires support and has not made a formal request, or if a learner reaches out to you with a request or inquiry, please be in touch with your program director who will address your concerns with our accessibility team.
+Visit this link for information about SCS Equity, Diversity and Inclusion commitments, as well as Accessibility and Accommodation information.
+Equity, Diversity, and Inclusion Commitments | School of Continuing Studies - University of Toronto (utoronto.ca)